China firm sues Obama over blocked US wind farm deal

 The firm, owned by two Chinese nationals, said in its suit that Mr Obama failed to adhere to the law to treat Ralls Corp on equal terms.
 The court documents were made public on Tuesday.

-Issuing the order last week, the White House said: "There is credible evidence that leads me to believe that Ralls Corporation... might take action that threatens to impair the national security of the United States."'No threat'
+Issuing the order last week, the White House said: "There is credible evidence that leads me to believe that Ralls Corporation... might take action that threatens to impair the national security of the United States."

 However, the company said in its suit that Mr Obama had not produced evidence to support that.